tobydriscoll/udmath305/_notes/introduction/20-classifications.md

 | $ y'' + y' + y = \sin(t) $ | fLaSh |
 | $ u' = v,\quad v'+v - \sin(u) = 0 $ | FlAsH |
 | $y'+ty=1$, $y(2)=0$ | FLaShI |

+In every case, the capitalized form is easier than the lowercase form.
+In fact, the lowercase form is typically a generalization of the uppercase form.
+Thus, theoretical statements about fLaSh problems should also technically be applicable to FLASh problems, for example.
+The exception is I; while IVPs are easier than BVPs for the most part, the relationship is not one of special case/generalization.